Share Tweet Share

 Steph Coulter

-Steph is a Research Assistant working across various aspects of our ‘place’ programme.
-He has been working in partnership with the Institute for Government on a ‘Review of the UK...
+Steph Coulter was a Research Assistant at the Bennett Institute working across various aspects of our ‘place’ programme.
+He worked in partnership with the Institute for Government on a ‘Review...

 Back to Top